jetbrains-infra/vault-plugin-secrets-kubernetes/README.md

 # How to setup
 ## Kubernetes part
 First of all we need to create special ServiceAccount, Role and RoleBinding.
-This Role have only access to create/get/delete Secrets.
+This Role has only access to create/get/delete Secrets.
 ```bash
 $ kubectl create -f example/clusterrole.yaml               # ClusterRole
 $ kubectl create -f example/sa.yaml                 # ServiceAccount